TheAngularGuy/blog/src/articles/2021-12-11-how-to-create-an-interactive-donut-chart-with-SVG.md

 ### React

-I'm not an expert in React but this is how I implemented it.
+There are a million ways to do it, this is how I implemented it.
 First I created a helper class to do the calculus, It will transform each DonutSlice to a DonutSliceWithCommands (You may want to put it in a separated file in a real world project).
 Then I created a function component to loop through the slices:

 ```typescript